 This quartet is interesting for a number of reasons for lovers of Beethoven’s music.
 In it, we see Beethoven utilising recurring motifs, thematic material and even unused sketches from other works.

-In the first movement, Beethoven uses a motif of the second tetrachord of the harmonic minor scale, a motif that recurs throughout the late string quartets, as well as the Große Fuge.
-In addition, the movement deviates away from a standard sonata form, utilising three full rotations of expositional material, as opposed to the usual two.
+Firstly, in the first movement, Beethoven uses a motif of the second tetrachord of the harmonic minor scale.
+This is a motif that recurs throughout the late string quartets, as well as the Große Fuge.
+In addition, the movement deviates away from a standard sonata form.
+Instead it utilises three full rotations of expositional material, as opposed to the usual two.
 This has produced a variety of analytical interpretations.

-The second movement sees Beethoven move away from his preferred Scherzo and Trio, and instead utilises a minuet and trio form that evokes a musette, reusing some of his Allemande WoO 81.
-Similar to the opening movement, the second movement begins on the leading note of the scale, which creates some rhythmic ambivalence.
+Secondly, the second movement sees Beethoven move away from his preferred Scherzo and Trio.
+Beethoven instead utilises a minuet and trio form that evokes a musette, reusing some of his Allemande WoO 81.
+Similar to the opening movement, the second movement begins on the leading note of the scale.
+This creates some rhythmic ambivalence.

-The third movement – the longest of the quartet – alternates slow sections in the Lydian mode, and faster sections in D. This movement is headed with the words “Heiliger Dankgesang eines Genesen an die Gottheit, in der lydischen Tonart”, which translates as “Holy song of thanksgiving of a convalescent to the Deity, in the Lydian Mode.”
-In the winter of 1824-25, Beethoven suffered from a serious illness from which he feared would be fatal.
-Thankfully, he survived his battle with this intestinal disorder, and wrote this movement to give thanks for his survival.
+Thirdly, The third movement – the longest of the quartet – alternates slow sections in the Lydian mode, and faster sections in D. This movement is headed with the words “Heiliger Dankgesang eines Genesen an die Gottheit, in der lydischen Tonart”.
+That is to say, “Holy song of thanksgiving of a convalescent to the Deity, in the Lydian Mode”.
+In the winter of 1824-25, Beethoven suffered from a serious illness.
+Consequently, he feared this illness would be fatal.
+Thankfully, he survived his battle with this intestinal disorder.
+Subsequently, he wrote this movement to give thanks for his survival.